 Should you buy the Samsung Galaxy Buds Plus or Google Pixel Buds A-Series?

 The primary selling point of both the Samsung Galaxy Buds Plus and Google Pixel Buds A-Series is each headset’s Android integration features.
-Both earbuds fall in a similar price range and offer similar creature comforts, but what sets them apart is mainly the big flaw with the Google Pixel Buds A-Series’ volume.
-This issue may soon get fixed with a firmware update, but before that becomes a reality, you may be better off with the Samsung Galaxy Buds Plus.
+Both earbuds fall in a similar price range and offer similar creature comforts, but what sets them apart is the battery life of the Galaxy Buds Plus lasting more than twice as long.
 The Samsung headset also isolates sound better, has Spotify integration, supports the Samsung Scalable codec, and has a much better battery life.

 That’s not to say that the Google Pixel Buds A-Series is irredeemable, though.
 The Google buds’ IPX4 rating can be held over the Samsung buds’ IPX2 rating’s head, and it has other perks like voice-activated Google Assistant.
 Some people might really like the Adaptive Sound mode offered by the Google Pixel Buds A-Series, though we urge you to use caution with this feature lest you damage your hearing.
 And keep in mind that iPhones users won’t be able to disable it.

 Frequently asked questions about Samsung Galaxy Buds Plus vs Google Pixel Buds A-Series?

 Neither is the ideal mate to your iPhone, given that some features are only accessible using Android apps.
 For instance, Adaptive Sound for the Pixel Buds A-Series is only available to control in the Android only app.
 With that said, more, but not all, features can be accessed on iPhone with the Galaxy Buds Plus.
 Check out some alternatives for your iPhone.